-Adoption agencies that don't receive state or federal funding can use religious belief as a basis for declining prospective parents.
+The Alabama Religious Freedom Amendment was passed in 1998 as a state constitutional amendment.
+This paved the way for laws like the 2017 "Child Placing Agency Inclusion Act," which allows adoption agencies that don't receive state or federal funding to use religious belief as a basis for declining prospective parents.